dinowins/weather-underground-react/README.md

 ## Support and contact details

-_Please contact Ryan McLean at rmcleandev@gmail.com_
+_Please contact Dino Nguyen at dinodnguyen@gmail.com_

 ## Technologies Used